 Research Data Center

-The lab contains secure terminals that access restricted data; no data are stored onsite.
+The lab contains secure terminals that access restricted data from federal agency servers; no data are stored onsite.
 Researchers are monitored for compliance with security measures.
 Anyone who violates security or disclosure protocols are subject to loss of privileges, as well as civil and criminal penalties.

 Certain projects are eligible for secure remote access.
 Researchers on approved projects must conduct a number of research sessions in the GURDC and complete additional training for virtual access before using remote log-in credentials.

 The following software applications are available on the FSRDC server: Fortran, Gauss, GEODa, Gurobi, Intex Composer X, Knittro, Madd, Mathematica, Matlab, NX Enterprise, PBS Pro, Perl, Python-Anaconda, QGIS, R, Rstudio SAS, SAS Dataflux, Stata, Stata-MP, StatTransfer, SUDAAN, Tex/LaTex, and Tomlab.

 Yes, refer to our fee schedule to learn about costs associated with regular use of GURDC.
 If you only need access for a limited time (e.g., three months while interning in DC), please contact Amy O’Hara (firstname.lastname@example.org).